Recommended reading for technology investors and entrepreneurs

 Jerry Kaplan, Startup: A Silicon Valley Adventure (1994).
 The story of Go Corporation, founded in 1987 to develop one of the first tablet computers.
-Go had every advantage: Experienced entrepreneurs, brilliant technologists, and $75 million in venture capital.
-And yet it couldn’t get any traction.
-Fascinating reading in light of the phenomenal success of the iPad twenty years later.
+Go had every advantage: Experienced entrepreneurs, brilliant technologists, and $75 million in venture capital, back when $75 million was Uber money.
+Yet it failed.
+A fascinating story in light of the spectacular success of the iPad some twenty years later.

 C. Gordon Bell, High Tech Ventures: The Guide for Entrepreneurial Success (1991).
 Bell was one of the engineers who built Digital Equipment Corporation, the disruptive innovator of its day.
 A useful guide to understanding what it takes to turn a promising technology or product into a successful business—the first does not automatically generate the second.